boost-ext/di/doc/tutorial.md

 ###2.
 [Basic] First steps with bindings

-But objects tree is not everything.
-A lot of classes uses interfaces or required a value to be passed.
+But the object tree is not everything.
+A lot of the classes use interfaces or require a value to be passed.
-`[Boost].DI` solution for this are [bindings].
+`[Boost].DI` solution for this is [bindings].

-For purpose of this tutorial, let's change `view` class into interface `iview` in order to support `text_view` and `gui_view`.
+For the purpose of this tutorial, let's change `view` class into interface `iview` in order to support `text_view` and `gui_view`.

 ```cpp
 class iview {